Backpack Europe in Winter

 EUROPE CLOTHING STYLE

 As with most destinations, practical sense applies.
-Leave the beachwear on the beach because it doesn’t translate well to streetwear in the city.
+Leave the beachwear for the beach because it doesn’t translate well to streetwear in a city.
+Unless you’re actually headed to the gym, you may want to consider not wearing gym attire.

 Sample Packing List for Backpacking Europe in Winter